Bryceshaw06/Xii-Boy-Ultra/README.md

 The 3D files are also available on my Printable account [Xii-Boy Ultra 3D files - Printables](https://www.printables.com/model/1301431-xii-boy-ultra-wii-portable)

-You can also find the Xii-Boy Ultra stands in the [stands folder](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/Stands) or on my Printables account: [NOT YET, SOON]
+You can also find the Xii-Boy Ultra stands in the [stands folder](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/3D/STL/Stands) or on my Printables account: [Xii-Boy Ultra stands - Printables](https://www.printables.com/model/1307105-xii-boy-ultra-stands)

 One of them has a slot for the [XiiSBar](https://github.com/Xenii1642/XiiSBar), which allows you to play game with the IR pointer.
 # Support